 Details

-One of the most impressive aspects of the Talon 22 is its back panel (AirScape™).
-This moulded foam design, as opposed to a metal framework, provides a stable and breathable, close-to-body fit without the sweaty back feeling.
-The continuous-wrap harness and hip belt, featuring the flexible Osprey’s BioStretch system, allow for unrestricted movement, which we found particularly valuable when tackling technical terrain.
-The pack’s lightweight construction, paired with these dynamic features, ensures that it stays securely in place, even during intense activity.
+The Talon 22 is designed to keep you cool and dry.
+The flexible moulded foam design, as opposed to a metal framework, provides a stable and breathable, close-to-body fit without the sweaty back feeling.
+The continuous-wrap harness and hip belt allow for flexible unrestricted movement that we found particularly valuable when tackling technical terrain.
+The pack’s lightweight construction, paired with these dynamic features, ensures that it stays securely in place and comfortable, even during intense activity.

 The Talon 22’s multi-sport functionality is another strong point.
 It comes equipped with thoughtful features such as trekking pole and ice axe attachment points, a LidLock bike helmet attachment, and numerous stretch mesh pockets for quick access to essentials.
 This makes it an excellent choice for hikers, bikers, and other outdoor activities when you need a single pack that can adapt to various demands.